basarat/typescript-book/docs/project/external-modules.md

 import foo = require('foo');
 var bar: foo.SomeType;
 ```
-However you might want to only load the file `foo` at runtime under certain conditions.
+However, you might want to only load the file `foo` at runtime under certain conditions.
 For such cases you should use the `import`ed name only in *type annotations* and **not** as a *variable*.
 This removes any *upfront* runtime dependency code being injected by TypeScript.
 Then *manually import* the actual module using code that is specific to your module loader.

 As an example, consider the following `commonjs` based code where we only load a module `'foo'` on a certain function call: